vantage-sh/docs.vantage.sh/docs/connecting_azure_ea.md

    <i>Source: Microsoft</i>
    </details>
 4. Open the [_Role Assignments - Put_ article](https://learn.microsoft.com/en-us/rest/api/billing/role-assignments/put?view=rest-billing-2019-10-01-preview&tabs=HTTP) from the Microsoft documentation in a new tab.
-5. Next to the _Create or update a billing role assignment_ instruction, click **Try It**.
+5. Next to the _Create or update a billing role assignment_ step, click **Try It**.
    <details><summary>Expand to view example image</summary>
    <div>
    <img alt="Azure API role assignment sample call" width="100%" src="/img/connect-azure/azure-ea-role-assignment.png"/> </div>
    <i>Source: Microsoft</i>
    </details>
 6. A login in screen is displayed on the right.
-Using your account credentials, log in to the tenant with enrollment access you want to assign.
+Using your account credentials, log in to the tenant that you want to assign enrollment reader access.
-7. In the **Parameters** section add the following values:
+7. An API request form is displayed.
+In the **Parameters** section add the following values:
    - `billingAccountName`: Add the **billing account ID** you obtained in [step 3](/connecting_azure_ea#ea-step3).
-   - `billingRoleAssignmentName`: Generate a unique GUID using the [following website](https://guidgenerator.com/), suggested by Microsoft.
+   - `billingRoleAssignmentName`: Generate a unique GUID using the [a GUID generator](https://guidgenerator.com/), as suggested by Microsoft.
    - `api-version`: Use `2019-10-01-preview`.
-8. In the **Body** section, copy and paste the request below.
+8. In the **Body** section, copy and paste the request body below.
    ```json
    {
    "properties": {